NelsonLe/LoL_LiveData/README.md

 ## Requirements
 - League of Legends Client

-Exports "allPlayers" data at 10, 15, 20 minute mark.
+Exports data not accessible via the League of Legends client or website at 10, 15, 20 minute mark.
 Work in progress.

 RIOT GAMES DISCLAIMER: